Chatham & Clarendon Grammar School

 Chatham & Clarendon Grammar School is a co-educational grammar school in Ramsgate, Kent, England, formed as a result of the merger of the boys-only Chatham House Grammar School and girls-only Clarendon House Grammar School in September 2011.

-Chatham and Clarendon Grammar School is based across three main sites.
-The Chatham House site is where Year 7, 8 and 9 students are based, whereas Year 10 and 11 are based at the Clarendon House site.
-The Sixth Form Centre is where the Sixth Form students are based, but regularly have lessons across all three sites.
+The school is based across three main sites.
+The Chatham House site for lower school students, the Clarendon House site for upper school students, and the Sixth Form Centre site for sixth form students.
+Students regularly have lessons across all three sites.